openfaas/openfaas.github.io/_posts/2022-06-23-how-to-build-via-api.md

 In this section we show how to prepare a tar archive that we can then use to invoke the builder with `curl`.

+You'll need to have set up the - [Function Builder API Helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/pro-builder), and have read the instructions to verify that it's configured correctly.

 ### Create the build context

 We will start by creating a test function using the node17 template.